If you’re building a fence, here’s how you can make it cat-safe.

 Reason: Every time the fence changes direction, it is necessary to cut an Oscillot paddle and insert one, or perhaps two, additional dual knuckle posts, adding to the cost and complexity of your Oscillot system.

-Also, an older fence can appear straight until you climb a few steps up a ladder and look along the top of it!
+Also, is your straight fence actually straight?
+If you climb a few steps up a ladder and look along the top of it, you may be very surprised!

 Already have a crooked fence?
 It’s worth trying to make it straight before adding Oscillot.
 Remember, every zig or zag in the fence will increase the cost.